Battle of New Market: VMI casualties

-Forty-seven VMI cadets were wounded in the battle (around 23%).
-The following ten cadets were killed outright or mortally wounded:
+Of the 247 VMI cadets at the battle, there were 60 casualties (around 24%), with five cadets killed in action, five more dying later of wounds received, and 50 others wounded in action but surviving.
+Eight VMI staff also accompanied the cadets and the Commandant, Scott Shipp, was wounded in action as well.

 The New Market Day ceremony is an annual observance held at VMI in front of the monument Virginia Mourning Her Dead, a memorial to the New Market Corps.
 It was sculpted by Cavaliere Moses Ritter von Ezekiel, VMI Class of 1866, who was a veteran of the battle.
-The names of all of the cadets in the Corps of 1864 are inscribed on the monument, and six of the ten cadets who died in the battle are buried at this site.
+The names of all of the cadets in the Corps of 1864 are inscribed on the monument, and six of the ten cadets who died are buried at this site.

 The ceremony features the roll call of the names of the cadets who lost their lives at New Market, a custom that began in 1887.
 As the name of each cadet who died is called, a representative from the same company in the modern Corps answers, "Died on the Field of Honor, Sir."
 A 3-volley salute is conducted by a cadet honor guard, followed by "Taps" played over the parade ground.
 To culminate this ceremony, the entire Corps passes Virginia Mourning Her Dead in review.